Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 We didn't want that because we had our own movement system that was already implemented.
 So It was such a hassle to use the Navmesh just to calculate the path in the game.
 You have to [sample the postion](https://docs.unity3d.com/ScriptReference/AI.NavMesh.SamplePosition.html) and it will return the list of path.

-The problem here lies where the path that it returns doesn't factor in the character width and height.
+The problem, here, lies where the path that it returns doesn't factor in the character width and height.
 At the time, I was not that familiar with the Unity Navmesh agent so I didn't know and still don't know how to fix this problem.

 Another problem is that since I was not using the agent, the character couldn't avoid each other in the game which led to me just putting in an obstacle component for all of the monster in the game.